department-of-veterans-affairs/va.gov-team/teams/vsa/teams/authenticated-experience/sprint-objectives/profile/sprints-58-70.md

 **PM**

 - If content/design isn't done, assess when we think that will be done based on Danielle's availability
-- If time/if designs are done, work on contact center guide updates
+- If time and if designs are done, work on contact center guide updates

 **Design**

 - Pending content being done, finish all design updates
-- If time/if designs are done, work on contact center guide updates
+- If time and if designs are done, work on contact center guide updates

 **FE**